Swati-Tanu/JavaScriptProjects/README.md

 # JavaScriptProjects

-This repo includes basic but important topics related to JavaScript.
+This repo includes notes of basic but important topics with appropriate explanations related to JavaScript.